-The College retains a good reputation locally and nationally, which is confirmed by the January 2018 Ofsted grade.
+The College retains a good reputation locally and nationally, which is confirmed by the January 2018 Ofsted grade and the increase in student numbers since September 2020.
 Maintaining a quality brand is essential for the College's success in attracting students and sustaining external relationships.